 This can be due to a more intense type of PMS called Premenstrual Dysphoric Disorder (PMDD).

-It is recommended that you talk to your doctor if you are finding the symptoms of PMS debilitating or if they are having a significant impact on your life.
-Your doctor will ask you to describe your symptoms and can recommend some possible treatments to help you manage them.
+Feel free to contact us if you are finding the symptoms of PMS debilitating or if they are having a significant impact on your life.
+We will ask you to describe your symptoms and can recommend some possible treatments to help you manage them.

 Lifestyle is believed to play a part in aggravating or lessening the symptoms of PMS.
 If you have a poor diet, lack exercise and are overweight or experience high levels of stress, you are more likely to suffer from PMS.
 Your doctor will talk about some of the steps you can take to help yourself in the first instance.